sitalbi/java-calculator/README.md

 # java-calculator

 Calculator created in Java as part of a school project.
 It takes an input and print the result of it.
 The calculator can execute addition, substraction, multiplication and division.
-It can also be used with variable.
+It can also be used with variables.

 ## Running example